wp-plugins/sitewide-comment-control/readme.txt

 == Issues ==
 * Setting a comment to 'moderate' doesn't always show the 'your comment is in moderation...' to the user, which can be confusing.

+== Upgrade Notice ==

+= 1.5 =
+Please back up your blacklist BEFORE upgrading, as the upgrade will wipe it out.
+This install fixes that problem.
+Very, very, sorry.

 == Frequently Asked Questions ==

 = If I change the blacklist using this plugin, will it change the Comment Blacklist? =